luikore/zscan/readme.md

 - `bytepos`
 - `bytepos= new_bytepos` note: complexity ~ `abs(new_bytepos - bytepos)`.
 - `advance n` move forward `n` codepoints, if `n < 0`, move backward.
 Stops at beginning or end.

+## Efficient pos stack manipulation

-- `push_pos` efficiently pushes current pos into the stack.
+- `push_pos` pushes current pos into the stack.
-- `pop_pos` efficiently sets current pos to top of the stack, and pops it.
+- `pop_pos` sets current pos to top of the stack, and pops it.
 - `drop_top` drops top of pos stack without changing current pos.
+- `resume_top` sets current pos to top of the stack.